KEIO-ALS/DeepLearningTemplate/README.md

 Add a new remote repository.
 In the following command, the new remote repository is named "new-origin", but can be named arbitarily.
+Replace "https://github.com/yourusername/new-repo.git" with the URL of your new GitHub repository.

 `git remote add new-origin https://github.com/yourusername/new-repo.git`

-Replace "https://github.com/yourusername/new-repo.git" with the URL of your new GitHub repository.
+`git add .`

+`git commit -m "first"`

+`git push new-origin master --force`

+`git remote remove origin`

 ### Step3.
 Library Installation
 Install the libraries required to run.